sachinnayak/Native-vs-Hybrid-Apps-Whitepaper/README.md

 * **[Choosing the Right Approach](#right-approach)**
 * **[Helpful Resources](#sources)**

-<<<<<<< HEAD
 ## <a id=purpose></a> Purpose of the document

 At this moment we have a two different approaches for creating mobile applications: native and hybrid.
-Each of these approaches has its own drawbacks and benefits.
-But everytime it's very difficult to choose the right one to go.
+Each of these approaches has its own limitations and benefits.
+But everytime it's very difficult to choose the right one to go because of many factors from inside: budget, project timeframe, target audience, number of platforms to support.
 The purpose of this document is

 ## <a id=approaches></a> Mobile Application Development Approaches